jefferyhoffman/project-3-starter/README.md

 On the form that populates your business card on the website input section it would be best to either add in your Github profile page, LinkedIn Profile, your deployed portfolio page, or your most impressive App you have worked on.

+When you get to the PRINT screen you may need to check a box in the more options menu and add in background graphics so the whole card renders.

 ## Contributors
 * **Gabriel Mangum's** - [GitHub](https://github.com/GabrielTMangum)
 * **Jean Tubay's** - [GitHub](https://github.com/jtubay)